-Russell further explains that the doctors who don't communicate tend to have more difficulties regardless of what the outcomes are and this is especially true in plastics.
-Beyond that, you also have to be a good technician and be able to develop a plan, know what you're going to do, and see the technical problem you're going to solve and actually execute it.
+Russell further explains that the doctors who don't communicate tend to have more difficulties – regardless of what the outcomes are – and this is especially true in plastics.
+Beyond that, you also have to be a good technician and be able to develop a plan, know what you're going to do, see the technical problem you're going to solve and actually execute it.

-Also, you must be able to see the long term outcome, not just the proper three-dimensional result but it has to look good three to four months and years down the road.
+Also, you must be able to see the long term outcome, not just the proper three-dimensional result but it has to look good in three to four months and years down the road.
 Blood supply also has to be intact at the end of the day.
 One of his mentors once told him that when he's out in private practice, one of the things he has to do is while doing a skin graft, you have to make sure every mitochondria survives.

 [09:00] Types of Patients and Typical Day